BabylonJS/Documentation/content/features/featuresDeepDive/postProcesses/renderTargetTextureMultiPass.md

 };
 ```

-Playground example: <Playground id="#TG2B18#60" title="Multiple Passes Example" description="Simple example showing how to run multiple passes with the render target texture."/>.
+Playground example: <Playground id="#TG2B18#60" title="Multiple Passes Example" description="Simple example showing how to run multiple passes with the render target texture." isMain={true} category="Post-processing"/>.
 On the left you'll see the base render, on the middle the caustic render, and on the right both combined together.

 ## Performance and tips